AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

     - Fixed issue with wrong geolocation database reference.
 From [PR #5](https://github.com/AndyButland/UmbracoPersonalisationGroupsCore/pull/5).
 - 3.2.2
     - Completed implementation of criteria based on Umbraco member information.
+- 3.2.3
+    - Removed use of depreciated methods that were removed in Umbraco 11, allowing support for the package on that version.